imteekay/machine-learning-research/machine-learning.md

     - Regularization adds a penalty to the cost function that discourages the model from learning overly complex patterns and prevent overfitting
     - As the lambda increases, the bias gets higher
     - As the lambda decreases, the variance gets higher
+    - L1 (Lasso): shrinks the model parameters toward zero
+    - L2 (Ridge Regression): add a penalty term to the objective function (loss function) with the intention of keeping the mode parameters smaller and prevent overfitting
 - Establishing a baseline level of performance
   - Human error (or competing algorithm or guess based on prior experience) as the baseline vs Training Error vs Cross validation error: analyse gaps between these errors
   - High variance: 0.2% gap between baseline and training / 4% gap between training and cross-validation (overfitting to the training data)